THRASTRO/ephem.js/README.md

 rectangular coordinates of the minor planets are presented under the form of Poisson series, covering 150 years from 1900.
 The list is presently limited to planets number: 1, 2, 3, 4, 5, 6,
-7, and 324 (Ceres, Pallas,Juno, Vesta, Astrae, Hebe, Iris and Bamberga).
+7, and 324 (Ceres, Pallas, Juno, Vesta, Astrae, Hebe, Iris and Bamberga).

 ## Distribution files